eHabitat/ehabitat/docs/source/contributing/diataxis_for_arviz.md

 Diátaxis is a framework based around **user needs** in their exercise of a **practical craft** (more detail at {ref}`diataxis:needs` page in Diatáxis website).

-The scope of the TimeXAI website however is not limited to TimeXAI users nor it is limited to practical crafts like using TimeXAI or contributing to it.
+The scope of the eHabitat website however is not limited to eHabitat users nor it is limited to practical crafts like using eHabitat or contributing to it.

 After careful consideration, we decided to split the website into three components: two practical crafts, using and contributing
-(each of which follows Diátaxis independently of the other) and general information about the TimeXAI project, it's people, community, marketing info... which can nor should follow the Diátaxis framework.
+(each of which follows Diátaxis independently of the other) and general information about the eHabitat project, it's people, community, marketing info... which can nor should follow the Diátaxis framework.

 ## Strong visual component
-TimeXAI is a library with a strong visualization component.
+eHabitat is a library with a strong visualization component.
 This translates for example into some duplicity when it comes to reference content.

 Both the {ref}`example_gallery` and the {ref}`api` pages are reference content.